shykes/dotcloud-cli/README.md

 applications by repeating the command line history.

     # New CLI
-    > dotcloud2 push
+    > dotcloud-beta push
-    > dotcloud2 info
+    > dotcloud-beta info
-    > dotcloud2 run www bash
+    > dotcloud-beta run www bash

     # Old CLI
     > dotcloud push myapp .
     > dotcloud info myapp
     > dotcloud run myapp.www bash

-The command line executable is installed as `dotcloud2` so that you can keep using the existing version of the dotcloud command.
+The command line executable is installed as `dotcloud-beta` so that you can keep using the existing version of the dotcloud command.

 ## Setup